The Hawthorne Effect: How Observation Helps You Maintain A Habit Change

 #2: Social Media.
 Twitter, Facebook or Google+ provide you with a powerful platform to stay on top of your habit change.
 Simply promise you'll post the results every day and you'll get motivational messages to follow through.

 #3: Accountability Partners and Mastermind Groups.
 One of the reasons all the “Anonymous” groups are successful is because of the Hawthorne Effect.
 Finding someone, or a group, who are trying to reach the same goal gives you a place to discuss problems and overcome obstacles.
 Ultimately these people will help you avoid backsliding into a negative routine.

 #4: Habit-Specific Tools and Apps.
-Nowadays, there are a wide range of tools, software and apps that help you stay on top of a goal.
+Nowadays, there is a wide range of tools, software, and apps that help you stay on top of a goal.
 Not only do they track your performance, they also provide an opportunity to “compete” with your friends on the achievement of a goal.